Which Cable Type? Automotive, Marine, Solar & Welding/Battery

 Automotive DC Cables

-- Robust Sheathing on Twin Cables: Designed with durable sheathing to protect against harsh marine conditions like moisture, salt, and UV exposure.
+• Robust Sheathing on Twin Cables: Designed with durable sheathing to protect against harsh conditions such as dirt, heat and road grime.

 Marine DC Cables